KERA-TV: History

 Former KERA logo, used from 1985 to 2002.

 KERA-TV (the call letters are said to represent a "new era in broadcasting") signed on the air on September 11, 1960, originally serving as a member station of National Educational Television (NET).
 It originally operated from temporary studio facilities at the Davis Building—located behind the original WFAA studios—in downtown Dallas, in two portable buildings that were made to resemble a schoolhouse.
-It also used the original transmission tower used by WFAA-TV from 1960 to 1971, before moving its transmitter to a tower in Cedar Hill owned by then-independent station KTVT (channel 11, now a CBS owned-and-operated station) until 2009, when KTVT moved its transmitter to a different tower site a short distance away.
+It also used the original transmission tower used by WFAA-TV from 1960 to 1971, before moving its transmitter to a tower in Cedar Hill owned by KTVT (channel 11) until 2009, when KTVT moved its transmitter to a different tower site a short distance away.
 However, KERA's transmitter only produced a medium-power signal that covered Dallas and surrounding suburbs in Dallas, Collin, Hunt, Rockwall, Ellis and Kaufman counties.
 The station would migrate its operations to the Harry Hines Boulevard facility in April 1961.

 During its first years of operation, KERA benefitted frequently through help from commercial broadcast stations in the Metroplex.
 The Dallas Independent School District also paid the station to carry instructional telecourses that it would produce for broadcast on channel 13.
 The issues concerning channel 13's limited signal range would be resolved on August 31, 1970, when a new transmitter was installed that expanded KERA's signal coverage into Fort Worth and surrounding communities in Tarrant, Denton, Wise, Parker, Hood and Johnson counties.
 That same year, KERA became a member station of the Public Broadcasting Service (PBS), which was launched as an independent entity to supersede NET and took over many of the functions of its predecessor network.

 In 1974, KERA gained a sister station on radio, when National Public Radio station KERA signed on the air on 90.1 FM; over time, KERA radio would expand its reach throughout North Texas through the launch of translators in Wichita Falls, Tyler and Sherman.
 That year, channel 13 became the first television station in the United States to broadcast episodes of Monty Python's Flying Circus; the station is often credited with introducing the British comedy series to American audiences, which eventually gave Flying Circus a cult following.